EDUCATIONAL IMPROVEMENT TAX CREDIT PROGRAM (EITC)

 Dock Mennonite Academy receives support from the EITC program through the Pennsylvania Mennonite Schools Organization (PAMSO) via the Mennonite Foundation.
 This support provides tuition assistance for students and families who demonstrate financial need.

-Each year, over 20 businesses participate in the EITC program, providing almost $275,000 in financial scholarships for qualifying families.
+Each year, over 20 businesses participate in the EITC program, providing over $600,000 in financial scholarships for qualifying families.

 - A business may apply for tax credits if they are subject to one or more of the following taxes: